cs124/pa7-chatbot/README.md

 We want to be completely transparent about our LLM grading!
 Check out the prompts we are using [here](https://docs.google.com/document/d/1zd6-uFXYLGCcycuLnjSHAgo8dGhzn0QrY-GaqQhlBoM/edit?usp=sharing).
 We don't directly release the test cases, but note that they aren't very different from the provided examples in the rubric.

 The python autograder will test and grade each function in the [rubric](https://docs.google.com/spreadsheets/d/1MXqnPk60nwNWoNQQcLK2rTWIolZsi8u8pmQx31ewh8Y/edit?usp=sharing) except process.
 Process will first be graded by an LLM (Mixtral 8x7B to be precise!)
-If the LLM takes off *any* points it will go to our CAs for manual review.
+If the LLM takes off *any* points it will go to our CAs for manual review. **Note that you can see the scores for parts graded by the python autograder (which is deterministic) when you submit, but the parts graded by LLM+human will be hidden.
+This is to avoid exploitation of LLM grader.
+For the parts marked as "LLM graded" in the rubric, just make sure you adhere to the requirement, and we'll make sure you get the fair grade!**

 ## Links to resources